84 Psychology

 Websites

-R Psychologist (CC BY) by Kristoffer Magnusson
+R Psychologist by Kristoffer Magnusson (CC BY).

 A blog about R, statistics, psychology, open science, and data visualization.